Sagada

 A Defiant Carabao

 Upon hitting a curve, I startled a bull carabao that was taking a dip in his watering hole.
 He had his cow with him.
 He stood up facing me, holding his ground in defiance.
 I guess he had to show off to his cow that he's THE MAN.
 I stood my ground too, hoping he'd step aside to let me pass.
 It was an impasse.
 Sensing it was going to be a long stalemate, I swallowed hard and turned back.
-I was actually relieved to be turn back.
+I was actually relieved to turn back.
 The bull was my sign to do so.

 Meeting Aklay